HumphreyBoaGart/ee-excerpt/README.md

 # Excerpt Plugin (for EE3/EE4)
-It's literally just the original [obscenely useful EE2 plugin] (https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) by @thinkclay, but modified to run on ExpressionEngine 3 and 4.
+It's literally just the original [obscenely useful plugin] (https://github.com/thinkclay/ExpressionEngine-Excerpt-Plugin) @thinkclay did for EE2, but modified to run on ExpressionEngine 3 and 4.

 ## Usage
 Wrap anything you want to be processed between the tag pairs.
 This will strip out all tags automatically and do a limit on words after.